apache/arrow-site/_posts/2025-12-03-parquet-late-materialization-deep-dive.md

 {% endcomment %}
 -->

-This article explores the decisions, pitfalls, and specific code locations that enable `arrow-rs` to behave like a tiny query engine when reading Parquet with late materialization.
+This article dives into the decisions and pitfalls of Late Materialization in `arrow-rs` (the engine powering DataFusion).
+We'll see how a humble file reader has evolved into something with the complex logic of a query engine—effectively becoming a **tiny query engine** in its own right.

 ## 1. Why Late Materialization?

 Columnar reads are a constant battle between **I/O bandwidth** and **CPU decode costs**.
 While skipping data is generally good, the act of skipping itself carries a computational cost.
 The goal in `arrow-rs` is **pipeline-style late materialization**: evaluate predicates first, then access projected columns, keeping the pipeline tight at the page level to ensure minimal reads and minimal decode work.

-Borrowing Abadi's classification from his [paper](https://www.cs.umd.edu/~abadi/papers/abadiicde2007.pdf), the target architecture is **LM-pipelined**: interleaving predicates and data column access instead of creating a massive "materialize everything" barrier.
+Borrowing Abadi's classification from his [paper](https://www.cs.umd.edu/~abadi/papers/abadiicde2007.pdf), the target architecture is **LM-pipelined**: interleaving predicates and data column access instead of reading all columns at once and trying to **stitch them back together** into rows.

 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}/img/late-materialization/LM-pipelined.png" alt="LM-pipelined late materialization pipeline" width="100%" class="img-responsive">